suszig/azure-docs.pl-pl/includes/relay-hybrid-connections-dotnet-get-started-server.md

                 Console.WriteLine("New session");

                 // The connection is a fully bidrectional stream.
-                // We put a stream reader and a stream writer over it
+                // Put a stream reader and a stream writer over it.
-                // which allows us to read UTF-8 text that comes from
+                // This allows you to read UTF-8 text that comes from
-                // the sender and to write text replies back. var reader = new StreamReader(relayConnection);
+                // the sender, and to write text replies back. var reader = new StreamReader(relayConnection);
                 var writer = new StreamWriter(relayConnection) { AutoFlush = true };
                 while (!cts.IsCancellationRequested)
                 {
                     try
                     {
-                        // Read a line of input until a newline is encountered var line = await reader.ReadLineAsync();
+                        // Read a line of input until a newline is encountered. var line = await reader.ReadLineAsync();

                         if (string.IsNullOrEmpty(line))
                         {
-                            // If there's no input data, we will signal that
+                            // If there's no input data, signal that
-                            // we will no longer send data on this connection
+                            // you will no longer send data on this connection.
-                            // and then break out of the processing loop. await relayConnection.ShutdownAsync(cts.Token);
+                            // Then, break out of the processing loop. await relayConnection.ShutdownAsync(cts.Token);
                             break;
                         }

-                        // Output the line on the console Console.WriteLine(line);
+                        // Write the line on the console.
+                        Console.WriteLine(line);

-                        // Write the line back to the client, prepending "Echo:" await writer.WriteLineAsync($"Echo: {line}");
+                        // Write the line back to the client, prepended with "Echo:" await writer.WriteLineAsync($"Echo: {line}");
                     }
                     catch (IOException)
                     {
-                        // Catch an IO exception that is likely caused because
+                        // Catch an I/O exception.
+This likely occurred when
                         // the client disconnected.
                         Console.WriteLine("Client closed connection");
                         break;